sk1project/wixpy/docs/writing-json.md

 ## "_AddToPath" field
 List of relative paths in installation folder.
 Adds paths at the end of system PATH environmental variable.
-For example to add installation folder this will be:
+For example to add installation folder into system PATH this will be:
 ```
  "_AddToPath": [""]
 ```